 Happy to pick up volunteers from a nearby bus stations.
 But since I also have a job, I will only be able to do it after 5 p.m.

 Bear in mind that I’m located in a quite rural area.
 It’s a great place to relax and if you enjoy horses and animals in general and a quiet rural way of life I think that you will enjoy volunteering at my farm.
-Nevertheless, I advise you to bring at least one book to occupy some of your free time.
+Nevertheless, I advise you to bring at least one book or something else to occupy some of your free time.

 If you are looking for big crowds and sophisticated wine bars and nightclubs this experience is not suitable to you.